FoleyX90/titanium_documentation/source/en/getting_started.md

 Titanium Developer does not (yet) provide a text editor, so it is expected that you will use the text editor or IDE of your choice to actually write application code.
 The Resources directory will already contain a simple application that you can run from Titanium Developer right away.
+[Check out the application project structure guide](app_structure.html) for more details.

 ## Running your application